How do I become an AgilityHealth® Facilitator (AHF)?

-In many cases, our clients designate whom they wish to become an AgilityHealth Facilitator (AHF).
-The Facilitator plays a crucial role in the organization's utilization of AgilityHealth by facilitating team retrospectives, including the TeamHealth Retrospective.
+In many cases, our clients designate whom they wish to become an AgilityHealth® Facilitator (AHF).
+The Facilitator plays a crucial role in the organization's utilization of AgilityHealth® by facilitating team retrospectives, including our most popular option, the TeamHealth Retrospective.

 The TeamHealth Retrospective aims to help teams reflect on their last quarter or release and improve during the next quarter.
 Team members complete an assessment either prior to or during the retrospective.
 During the retrospective session, Facilitators will analyze the radar developed from the team's results and review the team's textual responses.
 Having real conversations about these items will allow the Facilitator and the team to build actionable growth plans to be worked on by the team and leadership over the next quarter.

 A Facilitator's goals include providing a positive retrospective experience, creating a solid growth plan with the team and obtaining valuable feedback for team growth.
 Here is what a Facilitator's journey looks like.

 To help enable organizations in utilizing AgilityHealth®, we have established recommended minimum qualifications for AgilityHealth® Facilitators as a guide to use when deciding whom in an organization should become certified.

 1-year experience working with Agile teams in a leadership role such as an Agile Coach, ScrumMaster, Product Owner, Technical Lead, Agile Project Manager, Resource Manager, Program Manager or RTE.
 Good understanding of Agile principles and best practices.

 1-year experience facilitating collaborative Agile meetings such as planning meetings, scrum ceremonies, and retrospectives.
 Ability to stay focused, neutral and guide the group to accomplish meeting deliverables within the time box.